 Have you ever noticed your adorable leopard gecko wagging their tail?
 Maybe they do it when they see you, when they’re excited, or perhaps when they’re around another gecko.
 It’s actually quite fascinating, but not many gecko owners know what it means.

-Leopard geckos wag their tails to communicate certain feelings and reactions to their environments.
-They can express a wide range of emotions, including excitement, arousal, defensiveness, stress, and even aggression, with different types of tail wags.
+Leopard geckos use their tails to communicate their feelings and reactions to their surroundings.
+They can express a variety of emotions, including excitement, defensiveness, stress, and even aggression, with different types of tail wags.

-Read on to learn more about tail wagging in leopard geckos, different types of tail wags, and what they mean.
+Don’t worry if you don’t understand what your gecko is trying to say, because we are here to help.
+Keep reading to learn more about tail wagging in leopard geckos, the different types of tail wags, and what they mean.

 Why Do Leopard Geckos Wag Their Tails?